liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/00-intro.markdown

 Now you have a working Guestbook portlet as well as a completed Guestbook Admin portlet.
-The Guestbook portlet allows users to create guestbooks and to add, edit, configure permissions for, or delete guestbook entries.
-The Guestbook Admin portlet allows site administrators to create guestbooks and to edit, configure permissions for, or delete guestbooks.
-To increase the usability of the Guestbook portlet, especially for situations where many entries have been added to one or more guestbooks, you're going to make guestbook entries searchable.
+The Guestbook portlet allows users to create guestbooks and to add, edit, configure permissions for, and delete guestbook entries.
+The Guestbook Admin portlet allows site administrators to create, edit, configure permissions for, and delete guestbooks.
+To increase the usability of the Guestbook portlet, especially for situations where many entries have been added to one or more guestbooks, you'll next make guestbook entries searchable.
 When you're done, users will be able to enter search queries into a search bar on the Guestbook portlet.
 If a search query matches an entry's message or name, the entry will appear in the search results.

 You'll not only add an indexer for guestbook entries, but also for guestbooks themselves.
 Although you don't anticipate having so many guestbooks in a single